PIPELINE TRAILDate: Phase 2 and 3, August 2018-May 2020

 HighlightsWashington Rock's products stand out.
 Gabion cages filled with our quarry spalls extend along several miles of the trail.
 Our quarried rock can even be found next to the bridge across Swan Creek.
 Three- and four-man quarried boulders separate lanes of the trail near Waller Road.

 The News Tribune featured the completion of Phase 2 in an article.
-Read more about Phase 2 and Phase 3 on the City of Tacoma website.
+Read more about the Pipeline Trail phases on the City of Tacoma website.